 Professional Ethics: Ethical Decision-Making for Compliance Professionals

-- Review the regulatory framework that should shape your decision-making
+- Identify the regulatory framework that should shape your ethical decision making

-Designed to increase the professional competence of financial securities professionals with legal, compliance and management responsibilities
+Designed to increase the professional competence of financial services compliance professionals with legal, compliance, ethics, operations and management responsibilities

 Suggested Skill Level: Intermediate

 No prerequisites are required.
-However, attendees can benefit by reviewing the Investment Advisers Act of 1940, especially Rule 204A-1, to become familiar with the structure and terms.
+However, attendees can benefit by reviewing the Investment Advisers Act of 1940, especially Rule 204A-1 (Investment adviser codes of ethics), to become familiar with the structure and terms.

 Recommended IACCP CE Credit: 2